-My Friend Asked Me What Flat Shoe Trends Will Be Big in 2025 —I Sent Her These 5 Key Styles
+My Friend Asked Me What Flat Shoe Trends Will Be Big This Year—I Sent Her These 5 Key Styles

-With the start of a new year on the horizon, all of us at Who What Wear are eagerly looking to figure out which trends will be on everyone's wish lists.
+With the start of a new season on the horizon, all of us at Who What Wear are eagerly looking to figure out which trends will be on everyone's wish lists for spring.
 Personally, my eyes are fixed on footwear, in particular flat shoes.
-I — and my feet — are eternally grateful for the popularity of heel-less footwear, which has only grown in sartorial sophistication over the past decade.
-Classic styles like loafers and ballet flats have had something of a modern renaissance, reclaimed from preppy symbol to bonafide fashion essential, with fresh iterations from designers and high street favourites alike.
+I—and my feet—are eternally grateful for the popularity of heel-less footwear, which has only grown in sartorial sophistication over the past decade.
+Classic styles like loafers and ballet flats have had something of a modern renaissance, reclaimed from preppy symbol to bonafide fashion essential, with fresh iterations from designers and high-street favourites alike.
 Then there are trainers, which now come in so many silhouettes and colours that it's almost impossible to know which to choose.

-So what will 2025 have in store?
+So what will S/S 2025 have in store?
 My investigations have yielded a number of predictions.
-I'm calling it that the focus for the year ahead will mainly be around colour and texture.
-Flat in silhouette but certainly not in character, the 2025 top shoes will be the kind of bold pieces that can instantly elevate even the simplest outfit, with animal print, metallics and pop of green at the top of the trending charts.
-For the modern minimalist, there are sleek takes on the classics, such as suede loafers—the perfect addition to a jeans and jumper January outfit.
-Whatever your personal style, these flat shoes are guaranteed to score you sartorial points in 2025—and come in handy for years to come.
+I'm calling it that the focus will mainly be around colour and texture.
+Flat in silhouette but certainly not in character, the 2025 top shoes are the kind of bold pieces that can instantly elevate even the simplest outfit, with animal print, metallics and blush pink at the top of the trending charts.
+For the modern minimalist, there are sleek takes on the classics, such as suede loafers—the perfect addition to a white jean outfit.
+Whatever your personal style, these flat shoes are guaranteed to score you sartorial points this season—and come in handy for years to come.

 FLAT SHOE TRENDS 2025: